 - Paolo Gatto, who arrived at Ellis Island, New York in 1892

-- Agostino Gatto, aged 32, who emigrated to the United States from Otiberi, in 1898
+- Agostino Gatto, aged 32, who immigrated to the United States from Otiberi, in 1898

 Gatto Settlers in United States in the 20th Century

-- Alessandro Gatto, aged 5, who emigrated to the United States from Montecovoino, Italy, in 1905
+- Alessandro Gatto, aged 5, who immigrated to the United States from Montecovoino, Italy, in 1905

 - Agate Gatto, aged 37, who landed in America from Palermo, in 1906